prafullchvn/server/readme.md

 ### **Router**

 It is class which is used to create router for server.
 Basically this maps each route to its own handler.
 This class also provides method to add handler and middleware.
-You can fallback function if none of the handler are able to handle route.
+You can add default handler if none of the handler are able to handle route.

-It is suggested to add fallback function for notFound and to handle the static files or other resources served from rooDir.
+It is suggested to add default function for 404 error and to handle the static files or other resources served from rooDir.

  Each handler takes 3 parameters, `request`, `response` and `next`.
 Here request and response are object. next is method which can be used to call the next handler if current handler can not execute the request. *next is not available to middleware handlers*